Chart Color Schemes

 Population

-Population growth drivers in Oatlands - Dundas Valley are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Oatlands - Dundas Valley are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Oatlands - Dundas Valley's population was approximately 19,387 as of November 2025.
-This represented an increase of 879 people since the 2021 Census, which reported a population of 18,508.
-The change was inferred from the estimated resident population of 19,284 in June 2024 and an additional 73 validated new addresses since the Census date.
-This resulted in a population density ratio of 3,188 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 4.7% since the census was within 1.8 percentage points of the SA3 area's growth rate of 6.5%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 81.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Oatlands-Dundas Valley's population is around 19,387 as of Nov 2025.
+This reflects an increase of 879 people (4.7%) since the 2021 Census, which reported a population of 18,508 people.
+The change is inferred from the estimated resident population of 19,284 from the ABS as of June 2024 and an additional 73 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,188 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Oatlands-Dundas Valley's 4.7% growth since census positions it within 1.8 percentage points of the SA3 area (6.5%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 81.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations were applied to all areas for the years 2032 to 2041.
-Future population trends forecasted a significant increase, with the area expected to grow by 5,265 persons to 2041 based on the latest population numbers, reflecting an overall increase of 26.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the area expected to grow by 5,265 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 26.6% in total over the 17 years.

 Frequently Asked Questions - Population